dawidhermann/flow-conductor/DOCUMENTATION.md

 ## Adapters

 Adapters are responsible for executing the actual HTTP requests.
-Request-orchestrator uses a **modular adapter system** that allows you to choose the HTTP library that best fits your needs.
+Flow-conductor uses a **modular adapter system** that allows you to choose the HTTP library that best fits your needs.
 Each adapter is a separate package.

 ### Available Adapters

-Request-orchestrator provides three official adapters, each optimized for different use cases:
+Flow-conductor provides three official adapters, each optimized for different use cases:

 #### 1. Fetch Adapter (Recommended for most cases)